Access your Pro+ Content below.

 This article is part of the March 2012, Iss.
-1 issue of Set up for success with an ERP upgrade project plan
+1 issue of Business Applications Digest

 Are 'best of breed' or ERP BI tools the way to go?
 It depends on the complexity of the company’s BI environment and where the data is coming from, according to a panel of experts.

 Software as a Service (SaaS) and the cloud are new to many IT pros, but they’re poised to grow in BI and collaboration, according to experts.

 An expert in ERP upgrades explains why having a firm grip on five critical issues can ensure a strong return on investment.